odhran-o-d/API_example/README.md

-# This API project was built in fastAPI.
+# This is an example API project built in fastAPI

 **setup**